 While learner insurance is there just to cover you whilst learning to drive and taking the test, ‘normal’ insurance is necessary once the test instructor hands you your pass certificate.

-The big difference between the two types of insurance is that full insurance is generally an annual policy - although a few providers (sneaky plug 🙋♂️) offer temporary or monthly subscription cover, with no nasty fees, tie-ins or deposits.
+The big difference between the two types of insurance is that full insurance is generally an annual policy - although a few providers (sneaky plug 🙋♂️) offer temporary cover.

 Car insurance has three levels of cover (PS - you can click through the titles for a full explainer on each):